 Separator for Industrial Oily Wastewater

-Industrial wastewater often carries oil in addition to sludge.
-This oily water is challenging because it cannot be disposed of in standard drains.
-A three-phase industrial centrifuge separates the oil from the water, making it disposable.
+Industrial effluent often carries oil in addition to sludge.
+This oily wastewater is a regulatory challenge because it cannot be disposed of in municipal drains without expensive treatment.

 Benefits of Centrifuges for Wastewater